6 pm Author Talk, 7 pm Book Signing

 Your generosity is vital in keeping the library’s programs, exhibitions, and reading rooms free and accessible to everyone.
 Make a donation today.

-Free and open to the public; registration required.
-Register using this online form by 3 pm Thursday, April 25.
+Open to the public; free tickets required.
+Obtain tickets using this online form by 3 pm Thursday, April 25.

 Doors open half an hour before the program begins, with first-come, first-served seating for registered attendees.
 If seats remain available, non-registered individuals will be permitted to enter about ten minutes before the event’s start.